jxxcarlson/elm-lisp/README.md

 # A Typed Lisp in Elm

-The code you find here outlines how one might go about writing a kind of typed Lisp in Elm.
+The code you find here outlines how one might go about writing a kind of typed Lisp in Elm — an educational experiment for myself.
 The files are

 - *Parse.elm*, exporting one type, `AST`, and one function `parse`.
 - *ParserHelpers.elm*, exporting one function, `many`, a clip from